 Escapades in the surroundings of Rome are not lacking and allow to rest from the Italian capital, sometimes agitated and noisy.
 We present in this section the most attractive sites, such as Ostia, Etruscan sites, lakes or beaches of the coast.

-The heart of the Vatican, St. Peter’s Basilica is the largest in the Christian world and was built on the tomb of St. Peter around the year 320.
-Michelangelo, Raphael, Bernini, Bramante and many other artists contributed to its reconstruction in the 16th century.
+Heart of the Vatican, the Saint Peter's Basilica is a special and essential building in the Christian world, built on the tomb of Saint Peter around 320 AD.
+Michelangelo, Raphael, Bramante and many other artists contributed to its reconstruction in the 16th century.

-Dedicated to Mary, the Basilica of Saint Mary Major dates back to the 5th century AD, in the Early Christian era.
-All styles are found here, like medieval, Renaissance and baroque.
+Dedicated to the Virgin, the Basilica of St. Mary Major dates back to the 5th century AD, in the early Christian era.
 Photos, history, information and architecture.

 Cathedral of the Pope as bishop of Rome, Saint John Lateran, raised by Constantine around AD 320, is the mother of all the churches.
 Photos, history, information and architecture.

-At the top of the mausoleum stood a statue of the Emperor, personified as God sun, with a bronze chariot.
+At the top of the mausoleum stood a statue of the emperor, personified in the sun god, with a bronze chariot.

 Interested in archaeology, modern art, painting and sculpture from all eras, you will find easily enough to satisfy your curiosity in Rome, where the choice and quality of the works of art abound.
 The main museums are those of the Vatican, the Capitoline Museums, the Gallery Borghese and the National Roman Museum.

-Originally called the Flavian amphitheater, the Colosseum of Rome was built from the year 72 AD by the will of the Emperor Vespasian.
-It was completed in 80 AD by his son Titus, and later supplemented by Domitian.
+Originally named Flavian amphitheatre, the Colosseum of Rome was built from the year 72 AD by the will of the emperor Vespasian.
+It was completed in the year 80 by his son, Titus, and later by Domitian.

-The Trevi Fountain is the most scenic fountain in Rome, present in the collective imagination with the film La Dolce Vita by Fellini.
-Its history is intertwined with that of the city of Rome, and it is located at the end of the ancient aqueduct of the Acqua Vergine.
+The Trevi Fountain is the most scenic fountain in Rome, present in the collective imagination with the film of La Dolce Vita by Fellini.
+Its history intertwines with that of the city of Rome, it is located at the terminus of the ancient aqueduct of the Acqua Vergine.

 Recents comments